-Probably, alcohol and smoking are also found among the most common causes of vasculitis.
-Both of them cause a chronic inflammatory process on the vascular endothelium depending on the concentrations of products of alcohol and smoke in the blood.
+Alcohol and smoking cause a chronic inflammatory process on the vascular endothelium depending on the concentrations of products of alcohol and smoke in the blood.
 So both of them can cause an accelerated atherosclerosis, end-organ insufficiencies, early aging, and premature death.
 Thus both of them should be added into the major components of the metabolic syndrome.
 Atherosclerotic effects of smoking are the most obvious in Buerger's disease.
 It is an obliterative vasculitis characterized by inflammatory changes in the small and medium-sized arteries and veins, and it has never been reported in the absence of smoking in the literature.
-On the other hand, smoking in the human being and nicotine administration in animals may be associated with decreased BMI values (36).
-Nicotine supplied by patch after smoking cessation decreased caloric intake in a dose-related manner (37).
-According to an animal study, nicotine lengthens intermeal time and decreases amount of meal eaten (38).
-Additionally, the mean BMI seems to be the highest in the former, the lowest in the current, and medium in never smokers (39).
-Smoking may be associated with a postcessation weight gain (40).
-Similarly, although CHD was detected with similar prevalence in both genders, prevalence of smoking and COPD were higher in males against the higher BMI, LDL, triglycerides, WCH, HT, and DM in females (41).
-Similarly, the incidence of a myocardial infarction is increased six-fold in women and three-fold in men who smoke 20 cigarettes per day (42).
+On the other hand, smoking in the human being and nicotine administration in animals may be associated with decreased BMI values.
+Nicotine supplied by patch after smoking cessation decreased caloric intake in a dose-related manner (33).
+According to an animal study, nicotine lengthens intermeal time and decreases amount of meal eaten (34).
+Additionally, the mean BMI seems to be the highest in the former, the lowest in the current, and medium in never smokers (35).
+Smoking may be associated with a postcessation weight gain (36).
+Similarly, although CHD was detected with similar prevalence in both genders, prevalence of smoking and COPD were higher in males against the higher BMI, LDL, triglycerides, WCH, HT, and DM in females (37).
+Similarly, the incidence of a myocardial infarction is increased six-fold in women and three-fold in men who smoke 20 cigarettes per day (38).
 In another definition, smoking may be more dangerous for women due to the associated weight excess and its consequences.
-So smoking is probably a powerful atherosclerotic risk factor with some suppressor effects on appetite (43).
+So smoking is probably a powerful atherosclerotic risk factor with some suppressor effects on appetite (39).
 Smoking-induced weight loss may be related with the smoking-induced chronic vascular endothelial inflammation all over the body since loss of appetite is one of the major symptoms of the disseminated inflammation in the body.
 Physicians can even understand healing of the patients by means of normalizing appetite of them.
 Several toxic substances found in cigarette smoke get into the circulation by means of the respiratory tract, and cause a vascular endothelial inflammation until clearance from the circulation.
 But due to the repeated smoking habit, the clearance never terminates.
 So the patients become ill with loss of appetite, permanently.
-In another explanation, smoking-induced weight loss is an indicator of being ill instead of being healthy (37-39).
-After smoking cessation, normal appetite comes back with a prominent weight gain but the returned weight is the patients' physiological weight, actually.
+In another explanation, smoking-induced weight loss is an indicator of being ill instead of being healthy (33-35).
+After smoking cessation, appetite comes back with a prominent weight gain but the returned weight is their physiological weight, actually.